While your copy may be very valuable, humans will be attracted to visuals first. If their interest is peaked, they will want to know more.

 When you format your paragraph to justify your text, you can end up with big, white spaces between your words.
 These are visually disruptive and interrupt the reading flow.
 To fix this, shorten or extend the length of the paragraph.
 You can even change the paragraph to align left or right.

-Now that you know what are the common design mistakes on social media, your content is set to stand out and have higher chances of engagement.
+Now that you know these 5 common design mistakes made on social media, your content is set to stand out and have higher chances of engagement.
 Be sure to PIN or save this page as a handy tool for the future.